pelectron/delegate/readme.md

 }
 ```

-# How to include in your own projects
+# How to include in your own projects {#how-to-include-in-your-own-projects}
 1. <a href="https://github.com/pelectron/delegate/archive/refs/heads/master.zip">**Download the zip**</a> or <a href="https://github.com/pelectron/delegate.git">**clone**</a> the git project.
 2. Add the 'include' directory to your compiler's or build system's include path.
 3. Add ``#include "delegate.hpp"`` or ``#include "multicast_delegate.hpp"`` to your sources.

-# How to include in meson projects
+# How to include in meson projects {#how-to-include-in-meson-projects}
 Either create a meson wrap file, or clone the project into your subprojects directory.
 Add the following line to your meson.build file:
 ``delegate_dep = dependency('delegate', fallback:['delegate', 'delegate_dep'])``.Then use it in some executable/library/whatever you are trying to create, e.g. ``my_exe = executable('my_exe', my_sources, dependencies:[delegate_dep,...], ...)``

-# How to build the examples and tests with meson
+# How to build the examples and tests with meson {#how-to-build-the-examples-and-tests-with-meson}
 ``cd`` into the directory containing the ``meson.build`` file in your preferred terminal.
 Enter the following lines:``meson setup build``.
 If this was successful, compile with ``meson compile -C build``.
 Afterwards, the examples and the test executable should be in the ``build`` directory, if the setup and compile steps were successful.
 There should not be any build errors with the tests, as I have included a copy of <a href ="https://github.com/catchorg/Catch2.git">catch2</a> in this repository.
 The two example executables will be named ``delegate_example`` and ``multicast_delegate_example``.
 The test executables are called ``test_debug`` and ``test_release``.

-# How to build the examples and tests without meson
+# How to build the examples and tests without meson {#how-to-build-the-examples-and-tests-without-meson}
 To use the library, no actual building is required.
 However, building and debugging the examples and tests to understand the underlying code can be helpful and fun, so I try to provide instructions for doing so with only the command line and a compiler.
 It may not perfectly work on your system and need some adjustment.
 I assume you have clang installed.
 If not, you will probably have to change the flag syntax.
 Firstly, change into the directory containing this readme file and setup your build directory.
 ```shell